Home » Military & Veteran Benefits » Military Childcare

 • A “community provider fee assistance rate cap” established at $1,500 per child per month has increased to $1,700 per child per month.
 This is meant to “ensure child care subsidies for military-certified family child care providers are consistent with the community provider fee assistance rate cap.”

-• The Defense Secretary has approved dependent care flexible spending accounts, which according to the DoD, will allow “service members to set aside up to $5,000 in pretax income, through payroll deductions, for eligible dependent care expenses.
+• The Defense Secretary has approved flexible spending accounts for dependent care, which, according to the DoD, will allow “service members to set aside up to $5,000 in pretax income, through payroll deductions, for eligible dependent care expenses.
 Defense working groups are in the process of developing procedures to implement those accounts…”

 • According to the DoD, there is a minimum of “50% appropriated fund support for child development programs with revenue generated by parent fees providing the remaining 50% of operating revenue.
 Childcare costs are shared between the DOD and families.